Skip to Main Content

 About the American Registry of Pathology Press

-Since 2011, when the AFIP merged into the Joint Pathology Center and only available to government and military colleagues, ARP has remained the home for the fascicles.
-We continue the work of those who first conceived of these volumes.
+In 2011, when the AFIP merged into the Joint Pathology Center and only available to government and military colleagues, ARP assumed responsibility for the publication of the fascicles ensuring its legacy lives on.
+Thus, ARP has remained the home for the fascicles.

 Publications Office Staff